-We understand that some important adult learning takes place outside of educational institutions, which is why we offer RPL.
-To receive advanced standing based on RPL you will need to provide evidence that you can meet the learning outcomes and skills for a particular subject.
+We understand that some key adult learning takes place outside of educational institutions, which is why we offer Informal Learning assessments.

 Your assessor may also apply the following principles:

 - The evidence should be consistent – being representative of a period of time rather than one specific instance.
 For example, several client testimonials gathered over six months of a work period are better evidence than one single testimonial.